David Shinar

-David Shinar is one of the most prominent and productive researchers in the area of traffic safety, and a professor emeritus at Ben-Gurion University of the Negev, Israel.
+David Shinar (Hebrew: דוד שנער) is a traffic safety researcher and a professor emeritus at Ben-Gurion University of the Negev, Israel.

 Biography

 David Shinar received his BA in psychology from the Hebrew University of Jerusalem in 1968, his MA in Experimental Psychology from Ohio State University in 1970 and his Ph.D. in Human Performance and Human Factors Engineering from Ohio State University in 1973.
 He was the George Shrut Professor of Human Performance Management at the Department of Industrial Engineering and Management at Ben-Gurion University of the Negev, Israel, till his retirement in 2012.
 Between 2007- 2010 he served as the Chief Scientist of Israel's National Road Safety Authority.
 He is a member of the United States' National Research Council Transportation research board (TRB) Committee on Simulation and Measurement of Vehicle and Operator Performance and is a member of the TRB coordinating committee of the Strategic Highway Research Program (SHRP2).
 He is an Honorary Fellow of the Human Factors and Ergonomics Society and a recipient of the A.R.
 Lauer Award for his "outstanding Contributions to Human Factors Aspects of Highway Traffic Safety".
 He is also the recipient of the Israeli Ergonomics Society award for his scientific contributions to ergonomics.
 David Shinar has served on the editorial advisory board of various journals including Accident Analysis and Prevention, Journal of Safety Research, Human Factors, Transportation Research F, Cognition Technology and Work, and International Journal of Heavy Vehicle Systems.
 His research has been sponsored by the U.S. Government, the European Commission, the Israeli government, public foundations, and private industry.
 He has given over 30 invited talks in international conferences, and has published over 150 articles and scientific reports including the book "Traffic Safety and Human Behavior".
 He has been teaching and doing research on driver behavior and highway safety for over 35 years, and has advised over 50 MSc and PhD students.